JohnnyMirza/confluent_splunk_demo/README.md

 <img src="images/splunk_savings.png" width="80%" height="80%">
 </p>

 ### In the 'pan:traffic" sourcetype, only the log_type "THREAT" shows up.
-It is only stored in Confluent right now.
+The messages of log_type "TRAFFIC" are only stored in Confluent at this moment.

 <p align="center">
 <img src="images/pan_logtype_threat_only.png" width="80%" height="80%">
 </p>

 ### Let's bring in the log_type "Traffic" the Splunk on-demand.
 Back in Confluent, the connector is already configured but paused.
-Let's start the connector.
+Let's RESUME the connector.

 <p align="center">
 <img src="images/start_connector_pan_logtype_traffic.png" width="80%" height="80%">